trailofbits/sienna-locomotive/README.md

 Email notifications for when remill completes.
 I've used [Sparkpost](https://www.sparkpost.com/) before, we'll definitely fit within the free tier.

+Figure out if libfuzzer can disregard or move on after finding certain crashes.
+An early crash early in a code base could potentially block further fuzzing.

 ## Web Server

 Web server is prototyped in Flask.
 To run: